 But organizations need to be mindful about how they plan and execute a multi-factor authentication strategy.
 So much is at stake if it goes wrong.

-What are the risks of multi-factor authentication?
+What are the risks of implementing the wrong multi-factor authentication solution?

 - Security: many existing multi-factor methods are lacking in security.
 Passwords, SMS one-time passcodes (OTP), and other tactics are vulnerable to attack.
 Organizations need to think about future-proofing their operations and protecting customers with stronger methods.